Integrate a Third-Party Identity Provider

 ## Overview

-Spree's Store API ships with a pluggable authentication system.
-You register a **strategy class** for a named provider, and the existing login endpoints will dispatch to it — no controller patching, no route overrides, no fork.
+Both Spree APIs — the customer-facing **Store API** and the back-office **Admin API** — ship with the same pluggable authentication system.
+You register a **strategy class** for a named provider, and the existing login endpoints dispatch to it — no controller patching, no route overrides, no fork.

 By the end of this guide you'll have: